dyang5200/CourseProject/project-report.md

 ## Progress made thus far

 * We have written the code to scrape posts and comments from Reddit
-* In our `data/reddit/data.csv` file, we have parsed through the comments for 1 market day (Feb 22, 2021), 1 stock (GME), and 1 subreddit (r/wallstreetbets).
+* In our `data/reddit/data.csv` file, we have parsed through the comments for 1 market day (Feb 22, 2021), 2 stocks (GME, SPY), and 1 subreddit (r/wallstreetbets).
 We counted the number of comments and put them into 15 minute interval buckets to give an example of the distribution of number of comments throughout a day.
 Note that we chose a day during the height of the GME craze when wallstreetbets was very active.

 ## Remaining tasks